 Improvising the marketing implementation process is a mistake made by too many marketers.
+The most effective marketing is documented before the plan is implemented.
 About 16% of marketers document their entire marketing strategy, while others do it partially or avoid it entirely.

 This can cause you to lose your efficiency in implementing the marketing plan.
-However sharp your mind may be, trying to improvise an implementation process slows you down, as you have to create tasks on-the-go.
+However sharp your mind may be, trying to improvise an implementation process will hinder your decision-making, as you have to create tasks on-the-go.

 Start with your goals, which need to be SMART (Specific, Measurable, Attainable, Relevant, and Time-bound).
 Next, try to figure out what internal and external challenges you may face.